Philosophy @ UNC -- Daniel Muñoz

 What do we owe to ourselves?
 Some say nothing: the very idea of a duty to self is incoherent.
 I respond to this worry in The Paradox of Duties to Oneself (AJP).
 And in Wronging Oneself (JPhil, with Nathaniel Baron-Schmitt), I argue for that we owe ourselves the same basic things that we owe to anybody else.
 I then use this view to derive a theory of supererogation in From Rights to Prerogatives (PPR).

 You can find an overview of the topic in my SEP article.
 More recently, I reviewed Paul Schofield’s Duty to Self for Ethics.
-My thinking has been influenced by Paul’s, as well as by Tom Hill, G. A. Cohen (on Hobbes), Yuliya Kanygina, Janis Schaab, Michael Cholbi, and Conni Rosati.
+My thinking has been influenced by Paul’s, as well as by Tom Hill, G. A. Cohen (on Hobbes), Yuliya Kanygina, Janis Schaab, Michael Cholbi, and Connie Rosati.

 Supererogation